FrankDocu/Lichess-Development-Onboarding/translation_context.md

 You may add extra time to your clock to help cope with the simul.=Suggests adding extra time for the simul.
 Found on the create simul form page (http://lichess.org/simul/new)

-Host extra clock time= A setting for the simul host to add extra time.
+Host extra clock time=A setting for the simul host to add extra time.
 Found on the create simul form page (http://lichess.org/simul/new)

 Menu=Tooltip displayed when mouseover menu button viewable at the top of every lichess page.

-Lichess tournaments = A heading on the side of the tournaments homepage (http://lichess.org/tournament) under which the official tournaments of Lichess are listed.
+Lichess tournaments=A heading on the side of the tournaments homepage (http://lichess.org/tournament) under which the official tournaments of Lichess are listed.

-Arena tournament FAQ = A link to an FAQ page for Lichess tournaments.
+Arena tournament FAQ=A link to an FAQ page for Lichess tournaments.
 Links to http://lichess.org/tournament/help?system=arena and found on every tournament page as a small question mark, like so: (?)

-Official = All official (not user created) Lichess tournaments have this shown in said tournament's information box shows that appears on the top left of the screen.
+Official=All official (not user created) Lichess tournaments have this shown in said tournament's information box shows that appears on the top left of the screen.

-Time before tournament starts = Users creating new tournaments can decide when their tournament begins.
+Time before tournament starts=Users creating new tournaments can decide when their tournament begins.
 Appears on the form used to create a new tournament (http://lichess.org/tournament/new)

 Tournament this is private=A heading explaining that a tournament is private and for other people to join a URL must be shared.
 Appears on the FAQ of the tournament's page.

-Tournament you wIll be notified= A notification telling users they will be notified when the tournament starts and so are safe to open a new tab of Lichess.
+Tournament you wIll be notified=A notification telling users they will be notified when the tournament starts and so are safe to open a new tab of Lichess.
 Appears on the FAQ part of the tournament's page.

 Play In New Tab=A link encouring users to open Lichess in another tab.
 Links to http://lichess.org